nicozanf/web2py-pyinstaller/README_win.md

 pip install pyodbc = pyodbc-4.0.26-cp37-cp37m-win_amd64.whl
 download the file python_ldap-3.1.0-cp37-cp37m-win_amd64.whl from https://www.lfd.uci.edu/~gohlke/pythonlibs/ and install it from that folder with the command 'pip install python_ldap-3.1.0-cp37-cp37m-win_amd64.whl'

 9. copy build_web2py.py, web2py.win.spec and web2py.win_no_console.spec from this repository to C:\web2py\
+10. (only for python 2) - due to a PyInstaller bug, you need to manually change the file gluon\rocket.py, line 26, from IS_JYTHON = platform.system() == 'Java'  to  IS_JYTHON = False
-10. open a CMD and go to C:\web2py.
+11. open a CMD and go to C:\web2py.
 Run:

     python build_web2py.py